-Item Uncertainties Effect if Actual Results Differ From Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The effects on the net pensions liability of changes in individual assumptions can be measured and are outlined in note 17.
-Bad Debt Provisions The Council has sundry debtor balances of £899k and Housing Benefit debtor balances of £895k.
-Provisions for bad debts are made according to the age of the debt and a provision of £1,044k is in place.
+Item Uncertainties Effect if Actual Results Differ From Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate that salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Actuaries are engaged to provide the Council with expert advice about the assumptions to be applied.
+The effects on the net pensions liability of changes in individual assumptions can be measured and are outlined in note 18.
+Bad Debt Provisions The Council has sundry debtors of £944k and Housing Benefit debtors of £971k.
+Provisions for bad debts are made according to the age of the debt and a provision of £779k is in place.
 If recoverability of these balances falls, the amount set aside as a provision for bad debts would have to increase.
-For example, if recoverability of all ages of debt falls by 10%, an additional £129k would have to be set aside.
-Provision for Business Rates Appeals The Council maintains a provision for outstanding business rates appeals.
-The provision has been calculated based on the current list of live appeals, using analysis of previous appeals by third party advisors.
-The Council has calculated the appeals provision based on likely percentage reductions in rateable values determined by class of property.
-If the percentage reduction increased by 1% across all classes of property, an additional £105k would have to be set aside.
+For example, if recoverability of all ages of debt falls by 10%, an additional £55k would have to be set aside.
+Provision for The Council maintains a provision for outstanding business rates appeals.
+The The Council has calculated the appeals provision based on likely Business provision has been calculated based on percentage reductions in rateable

+Rates the current list of live appeals, using values determined by class of

+Appeals analysis of previous appeals by third party property.
+If the percentage

+advisors. reduction increased by 1% across

+all classes of property, an additional

+£65k would have to be set aside.

 The impact of changing depreciable useful lives was reviewed, however the impact of changing the depreciable useful life on a single asset or group of assets would be immaterial to the financial statements.
 The estimated useful life for listed buildings was reviewed and changed to indefinite during the year.
 The Council has four listed buildings - three within property, plant and equipment and one within assets held for sale.
-The impact of the change is immaterial to the Statement of Accounts.
+The impact of the change is immaterial to the Accounts.

-The fair value of the investment in ordinary shares in Malvern Hills Science Park has been calculated based on projected share holders' funds.
+The fair value of the investment in ordinary shares in MHSP has been calculated based on projected share holders' funds.
 The impact of changing the method of valuation would not have a material impact on the financial statements.